critesjosh/celo-dappkit/README.md

 ## Smart contract development

 The project comes with a Hello World example contract in the root contracts directory.
-The box is also configured to automatically deploy Solidity smart contracts to the Alfajores test network, but you will need test network funds to pay for the deployment costs.
+The box is also configured to deploy Solidity smart contracts to the Alfajores test network, but you will need test network funds to pay for the deployment costs.

 Run
 ```